willisdorden/WellStockedStork-react-/README.md

 >Note: To use a different preprocessor, replace `build-css` and `watch-css` commands according to your preprocessor’s documentation.

 Now you can rename `src/App.css` to `src/App.scss` and run `npm run watch-css`.
 The watcher will find every Sass file in `src` subdirectories, and create a corresponding CSS file next to it, in our case overwriting `src/App.css`.
-Since `src/App.js` still imports `src/App.css`, the styles become a part of your application.
+Since `src/AppChicmoms` still imports `src/App.css`, the styles become a part of your application.
 You can now edit `src/App.scss`, and `src/App.css` will be regenerated.

 To share variables between Sass files, you can use Sass imports.
 For example, `src/App.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.

-To enable importing files without using relative paths, you can add the  `--include-path` option to the command in `package.json`.
+To enable importing files without using relative paths, you can add the  `--include-path` option to the command in `packageChicmomson`.

 ```
 "build-css": "node-sass-chokidar --include-path ./src --include-path ./node_modules src/ -o src/",